ghuntley/ghuntley-monorepo-retired/README.md

 * `libraries/python/template` is a `cookiecutter` template for creating new python libraries.
 * `libraries/python/telstra-data-usage` retrieves mobile and internet data usage for Telstra services.
 * `libraries/xamarin/siminformation` a cross-platform library that provides a way to access ICCID, MCC, IMSI, MSID, MNC, MSISDN the information from a SIM card.

+## Security Vulnerabilities

+* `security-vulnerabilities/system.bwn` the evil cousin of the super fast and super secure by default framework by Ben Adams that uploads stuff to the internet every time you open visual studio.

 ## Services